ninbura/windows/README.md

 			- example
 				- `winget search chrome`
 				- *take note of or copy id for google chrome*
-				- `winget install google.chrome`
+				- add `google.chrome --ignore-security-hash --force` to your `.install-list.txt`
-   			- see [download/install remaining software as desired using winget/wigui & the software list below](#downloadinstall-remaining-software-as-desired-using-wingetwigui--the-software-list-below) for details on `--ignore-security-hash` & `--force` winget flags.
+   			- see [download/install remaining software as desired using winget/wigui & the software list below](#downloadinstall-remaining-software-as-desired-using-wingetwigui--the-software-list-below) for details on the follwing winget flags
+				- `--ignore-security-hash`
+				- `--force`
   		- required applications (do not remove from `.install-list.txt`)
 			- 7zip.7zip
 			- FinalWire.AIDA64.Extreme